open-contracting/kingfisher-summarize/docs/develop/setup.rst

 Update the database tables reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:doc:`database` displays the CSV files in the `docs/definitions/ <https://github.com/open-contracting/kingfisher-views/tree/master/docs/definitions>`__ directory.
+:doc:`../database` displays the CSV files in the `docs/definitions/ <https://github.com/open-contracting/kingfisher-views/tree/master/docs/definitions>`__ directory.
 To create and/or update the CSV files, run:

 .. code-block:: bash